knot-system/knot-site/README.md

 # Knot Site

 A small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts.
-This is part of a larger system called **Knot System**.
+This is part of a larger system called [Knot System](https://github.com/knot-system).
 You can install it as a standalone service, or use the [Knot Installer](https://github.com/knot-system/knot-installer), which also installs other modules alongside it.

 **This is an early beta version!** Some things may break, or change in the future!